tojangeng262/aquaculture-market-analysis/README.md

 ## 🙋‍♂️ About Me
 I'm Fadil M Nasrudy, a data analyst transitioning from fisheries science into data analytics.
 This project shows my ability to combine domain expertise with analytical thinking and present actionable insights for business decisions.

+## NOTE!!!
+When i complete this, i realized that &amp in species group mean "and". since i already complete it, i think that was something that i have to make sure in the future, to check the formatting of every value.